EpicEric/duper/duper-vs-code/README.md

 # duper-vs-code

-Duper support for VS Code.
+Duper highlight support for VS Code.

 [See the main project on GitHub.](https://github.com/EpicEric/duper)